rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 Creating a pointer does no harm; it’s only when we try to access the value that it points at that we might end up dealing with an invalid value.

-Note also that in Listing 19-1 and 19-3 we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, where `num` is stored.
+Note also that in Listing 19-1 and 19-3, we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, where `num` is stored.
 If we instead tried to create an immutable and a mutable reference to `num`, the code would not have compiled because Rust’s ownership rules don’t allow a mutable reference at the same time as any immutable references.
-With raw pointers, we can create a mutable pointer and an immutable pointer to the same location, and change data through the mutable pointer, potentially creating a data race.
+With raw pointers, we can create a mutable pointer and an immutable pointer to the same location and change data through the mutable pointer, potentially creating a data race.
 Be careful!

-With all of these dangers, why would we ever use raw pointers?
+With all of these dangers, why would you ever use raw pointers?
 One major use case is when interfacing with C code, as you’ll see in the next section, “Calling an Unsafe Function or Method.”
 Another case is when building up safe abstractions that the borrow checker doesn’t understand.
 We’ll introduce unsafe